[Appel clos ]Chaire "Changements majeurs": Impacts de l'IA / de la transition environnementale 2023-2024

-The Chair offers international researchers in HSS a 10-month research fellowship at the Paris Institute for Advanced Study, in order to develop innovative research in conjunction with the Sorbonne University laboratories and more generally with the scientific and economic fabric of the Paris area, one of the densest in Europe.
+The Chair offers international researchers in SSH a 5 or 10-month research fellowship at the Paris Institute for Advanced Study, in order to develop innovative research in close relation with Sorbonne University laboratories and more generally with the scientific and economic fabric of the Greater Paris area, one of the densest in Europe.
 The stay at the IAS guarantees the building of scientific collaborations of excellence and the academic visibility of the results obtained.

-During the stay, the holder of the Chair is expected to give lectures as well as to organize an international interdisciplinary conference in Paris on themes related to the research project, in collaboration with the research teams and Interdisciplinary Institutes at Sorbonne Université.
+During the stay, the holders of the Chair are expected to give lectures as well as to organize an international interdisciplinary conference in Paris on themes related to the research project, in collaboration with the research teams and interdisciplinary Institutes at Sorbonne Université.

-At the end of the fellowship, the holder of the Chair must write at least one research report which will be made public.
+At the end of the fellowship, the holders of the Chair must write at least one research report which will be made public.

 CONDITIONS OF ELIGIBILITY